craftofelectronics/craftofelectronics.github.com/syllabus.md

 ## Course Description

+Electrical Fundamentals is a study of the theory and techniques necessary for electrical and electronic systems and their associated equipment.
+Students will learn how to identify, calculate, measure, create, and repair basic electrical and electronic systems.
+These skills will be applied to a selection of practical projects that will challenge the students understanding of the material and problem solving/troubleshooting abilities.
+Topics may include AC/DC circuits, resistance, power, various components, and use of electrical measuring instruments.
+Practical Reasoning with Quantitative Emphasis (PRQ).

+## In Plain Language

+We will study how to safely work with electricity and digital electronics to do study and control the world around us.

+Robot minions come in the second course. ([Ref.](http://www.youtube.com/watch?v=RFoYNVp6k8A))

+## Statement Regarding Disability

+Students who have a disability that may prevent them from fully demonstrating their abilities should contact Cindy Reed, MSW, LCSW, the Disability Services Coordinator at (859) 985-3212, or by email at <a href="mailto:cynthia_reed@berea.edu">cynthia_reed@berea.edu</a>, to discuss accommodations necessary to ensure full participation in this course.
+Upon request, this syllabus can be made available in alternative forms.

+## Course Prerequisites

+Completion or waiver of MAT 012 or permission of instructor.

 ## Enduring Understandings

 If this was the *only* course in electricity and electronics you take at Berea College, and you never touch or study the subject again while you are a student, what do we hope you will remember 10 years from now?